vlarsson/radialsfm/README.md

 The implementation does not include an automatic way to select initialization images so these must be supplied by the user during runtime.
 It is also possible to provide an initial reconstruction and continue the incremental SfM from this.

-Below we show a short demo example of the reconstruction process.
-The fisheye dataset of Amsterdam Square can be downloaded [here](https://drive.google.com/drive/folders/180lCeaaIT9uNXZ4eUvimrU0RgbC4d7gy?usp=sharing).
+Below we show a short demo example of the reconstruction process for the Amsterdam Square dataset.

 ```bash
 DATASET_PATH=~/datasets/ricoh_dam_square